-Tub category Statutory exception Discretionary universal exception (granted by Suggested discretionary all water companies) concessional exception (granted by individual water companies) 1.
+Tub category Statutory exception Discretionary universal exception (granted by all water companies) Suggested discretionary concessional exception (granted by individual water companies) 1.
 Watering a garden using a hosepipe Using a hosepipe to water a garden for health or safety reasons.
 NB In this category, the definition of "a garden" includes "an area of grass used for sport or recreation".
 Therefore it should be noted that watering areas of grass, which are used for sport or recreation, is covered by a Statutory Exception for health & safety only in relation to the active strip/playing area, not the entire ground.
-To Blue Badge holders on the grounds of disability Use of an approved drip or trickle irrigation system fitted with a pressure reducing valve (PRV) and timer To customers on the company's Vulnerable Customers List who have mobility issues but are not in possession of a Blue Badge To water newly laid turf for first 28 days 2 Cleaning a private motor- vehicle using a hosepipe A "private motor-vehicle" does not included (1) a public service vehicle, as defined in section 1 of the Public Passenger Vehicles Act 1981 (c), and (2) a goods vehicle, as defined in section 192 of the Road Traffic Act 1988 (d) To Blue Badge holders on the grounds of disability Use of a hosepipe in the course of a business to clean private motor vehicles where this is done as a service to customers ■ To customers on the company's Vulnerable Customers List who have mobility issues but are not in possession of a Blue Badge 3.
+To Blue Badge holders on the grounds of disability Use of an approved drip or trickle irrigation system fitted with a pressure reducing valve (PRV) and timer To customers on the company's Vulnerable Customers List who have mobility issues but are not in possession of a Blue Badge To water newly laid turf for first 28 days 2 Cleaning a private motor-vehicle using a hosepipe A "private motor-vehicle" does not included (1) a public service vehicle, as defined in section 1 of the Public Passenger Vehicles Act 1981 (c), and (2) a goods vehicle, as defined in section 192 of the Road Traffic Act 1988 (d) To Blue Badge holders on the grounds of disability Use of a hosepipe in the course of a business to clean private motor vehicles where this is done as a service to customers To customers on the company's Vulnerable Customers List who have mobility issues but are not in possession of a Blue Badge 3.
 Watering plants on domestic or other non-commercial premises using a hosepipe Does not include watering plants that are (1) grown or kept for sale or commercial use, or (2) that are part of a National Plant Collection or temporary garden or flower display.
-To Blue Badge holders on the grounds of disability Use of an approved drip or trickle irrigation system fitted with a PRV and timer ■ To customers on the company's Vulnerable Customers List who have mobility issues but are not in possession of a Blue Badge ■ To water newly laid turf for first 28 days 4.
+To Blue Badge holders on the grounds of disability Use of an approved drip or trickle irrigation system fitted with a PRV and timer To customers on the company's Vulnerable Customers List who have mobility issues but are not in possession of a Blue Badge To water newly laid turf for first 28 days 4.
 Cleaning a private leisure boat using a hosepipe (1) cleaning any area of a private leisure boat which, except for doors or windows, is enclosed by a roof and walls.
 (2) Using a hosepipe to clean a private leisure boat for health or safety reasons Commercial cleaning Vessels of primary residence Cases where fouling is causing increased fuel consumption Engines designed to be cleaned with a hosepipe To prevent or control the spread of non-native and/or invasive species 5.
-Filling or maintaining a domestic swimming or paddling pool (1) filling or maintaining a pool where necessary in the course of its construction (2) filling or maintaining a pool using a hand-held container which is filled with water drawn directly from a tap (3) ■ None
+Filling or maintaining a domestic swimming or paddling pool (1) filling or maintaining a pool where necessary in the course of its construction (2) filling or maintaining a pool using a hand-held container which is filled with water drawn directly from a tap (3) filling or maintaining a pool that is designed, constructed or adapted for use in the course of a programme of medical treatment (4) filling or maintaining a pool that is used for the purpose of ■ None